McMastS/Spotify-to-Apple-Music/README.md

 If you want to run this on your own server, you'd need a config file that contains the necessary keys and secrets.

 Todo:
-1. The app became much bigger than expected, so reorganize the code using Flask best practices for structure
+1. The app became much bigger than expected, so reorganize the code using Flask best practices for structure (done)
-2. Display all created playlists somewhere
+2. Display all created playlists somewhere (done)
 3. Add a login/user account functionality
 4. Deploy (probably using Heroku)